 The procedure for lodging a subsequent application is not defined in law.
 However, in practice this is done orally through an interview which is conducted in the same way as in the regular procedure.
 This includes assistance of legal guardians in case of unaccompanied children and possible representation by PIC.

 If a person submits a request for a subsequent application after their previous request for a subsequent application has already been dismissed or a first new application has been rejected, the request for the subsequent application is dismissed.

 The dismissal of a first request for a subsequent application can be challenged by judicial review before the Administrative Court, which is the same legal remedy as in the regular procedure.
 The time limit for lodging the application for judicial review was shortened from 8 to 3 calendar days.
 An application for judicial review has suspensive effect.
-The procedure is the same as that described under Admissibility Procedure.
+The procedure is the same as that described under Admissibility Procedure: Appeal.
 Free legal assistance by refugee counsellors can be provided by law, as in all other cases of judicial review under the IPA.
 In practice free legal assistance of refugee counsellors is difficult to access (see: Regular Procedure: Legal Assistance) In case judicial review is filed against the decision to dismiss the second or third subsequent application, the application for judicial review does not have automatic suspensive effect.

-In 2021, 34 individuals lodged the first request for a subsequent application and 9 persons lodged their second or third request for a subsequent application.
-Only 1 requests for a subsequent application was granted and, therefore, 1 applicant was able to lodge a subsequent application:
+In 2022, 36 individuals lodged a first request for a subsequent application and 5 persons lodged their second or third request for a subsequent application.
+None were granted and no subsequent applications were lodged in 2022.:

 By the end of the year, 3 requests for a subsequent application and the subsequent application remained pending.